 Sixth step: Cool-down

-In my opinion, free weights, like dumbbells and barbells, are far superior to any training equipment or any kind of machine you could possibly find.
+Free weights, like dumbbells and barbells, are far superior to any training equipment or any kind of machine you could find.

-With free weights, you can target every muscle groups in your body without wasting costly time moving from machine to machine or going back and forth between different pieces of equipment.
+With free weights, you can target every muscle groups in your body without wasting precious time moving from machine to machine or going back and forth between different pieces of equipment.

-In addition, free weights can also you achieve better balance and symmetry between both sides of the body by forcing the weak side to work unaided by the dominant side.
+Also, free weights can help you achieve better symmetry between both sides of the body by forcing the weak side to work unaided by the dominant side.

 They are also convenient, scalable and easy to learn.

-I love CrossFit and I believe it’s one of the best workout programs out there that can help you push yourself and keep improving on a consistent basis.
+I love CrossFit, and I believe it’s one of the best workout programs out there that can help you push yourself and keep improving.

-There are basically 9 fundamental exercises to master to become a fluent CrossFitter that includes: deadlifts, sumo deadlift high pull, shoulder press, push press, push jerk, air squat (without the weights), front squat, overhead squat, and medicine ball clean.
+There are basically nine basic exercises in most CF training routines.
+These include: the deadlift, sumo deadlift high pull, shoulder press, push press, push jerk, air squat (without the weights), front squat, overhead squat, and medicine ball clean.

-As you get stronger, you’ll be doing other exercises as well, such as sprints, pull-ups, burpees, sit-ups, box jumps, rowing, gymnastics ring work and other moves.
+As you get stronger, you’ll be doing other exercises such as sprints, pull-ups, burpees, sit-ups, box jumps, rowing, gymnastics ring work and other moves.

-Dubbed as the fat burning miracle training routine, Tabata training is a form of high-intensity training that has been scientifically proven to improve aerobic and anaerobic threshold, as well as burning mad calories and helping trainees build a lean physique.
+Dubbed as the fat burning miracle training routine, Tabata protocol is a form of high-intensity training scientifically proven to improve aerobic, anaerobic threshold, and calorie burn.